Unions, intersections and a one-shot quantum joint typicality lemma: Tilted span of subspaces

 It is interesting to consider the analogoue of Proposition~\ref{prop:tiltedspan} in classical probability.
 One can think of the subspaces $W_j$, $j \in [l]$ as a set of $l$ events, the vector $\ket{h}$ as the classical state of a system, and $\epsilon_j$ to be the probablity of the $j$th event occuring.
 Then the probability of at least one of the events occuring is lower bounded by $\max_{j: j \in [l]} \epsilon_j$ and upper bounded by $\sum_{j=1}^l \epsilon_j$.
 This is nothing but the fundamental {\em union bound} of classical probability.
 Thus, the above proposition almost recovers the classical performance of the union bound in the context of quantum probability.

 However the above proposition still falls short of defining an intersection projector satisfying Properties \arabic{type1error}, \arabic{type2errorx}, \arabic{type2errory}, \arabic{type2errorxy} for the cq-MAC.
 For $j \in [l]$, let $\Pi_j$ be an orthogonal projection.
 We would like to define a non-trivial intersection of the projectors $\Pi_j$, $j \in [l]$.
 Define a new projector $\hat{\Pi}$ as the projection onto the orthogonal complement of the tilted span $\bW_\alpha$ of $W_j$, $j \in [l]$, where $W_j$ is taken to be the support of $\Pi_j$.
+Let $\rho$ be a quantum state and $\epsilon_j := \Tr [\Pi_j \rho]$.
 Then it is easy to see that

 This is tolerable for most applications of the joint typicality lemma.
 In fact, it allows us to prove a good enough version of Property~\arabic{type1error} for the cq-MAC taking $\rho = \rho^{XYZ}$, $l = 3$, $\Pi_1 := \Pi^X$, $\Pi_2 := \Pi^Y$, $\Pi_3 := \Pi^{X,Y}$.